 “Do the research, look into the cost of tuition and fees,” Stanton says.

-Walsh tries to keep fees low and limits the number of fees it charges, but that may not be the same at all schools.
+Many colleges try to keep fees low and limit the number of fees it charges, but that may not be the same at all schools.

 After you have a handle on what your bill will look like, fill out a FAFSA form and search for scholarships.
 Check with your chosen school’s website to see what kind of offerings they have for enrolled or future students.

 Another way that college students can trim their bill is by starting out at a local community college for their first few years and then transferring to the university of their choice to complete their degree.
-In fact, all of Walsh’s undergraduates are transfer students.
-This saves the average Walsh student around $30,000 compared to those who opt to go to a public university for all four years – and more for those who opt for a private school, Mahaffy says.
+Students can save thousands of dollars in tuition fees in those early years and then, ultimately, graduate from their dream school that comes with a heftier cost.

 Be mindful of which courses transfer to your school of choice.
 Work with an advisor to ensure you’re taking, and paying for, classes that transfer and avoiding those that won’t.